gregnrobinson/release-drafter-demo/README.md

 # release-drafter-demo
-A repo containing the demo manifests for devops exchange.
+A repo containing the demo github workflows for devops exchange.